-Development Application and Type of Meeting Type of Advertisement Required Comprehensive Plan Amendment As required by state law for the Village council Meeting.
-(Sec.
-163.3184(11), Fla.
-Stat., Sec.
-163.3187(2), Fla.
-Stat., as applicable) Rezoning or LDR Amendment As required by state law for the Village Council Meeting.
-(Sec.
-166.041(3)(a), (3)(c)(1), or (3)(c)(2), Fla.
-Stat., as applicable) Any other development application not mentioned above which requires a public hearing An advertisement shall be published in a newspaper of general circulation in the Village at least seven (7) calendar days before the public hearing.
-Local Planning Agency (LPA) As required by state law for the LPA Meeting.
-(Sec.
+00000122, 2020 Any other An advertisement shall be published in a development newspaper of general circulation in the Village a application not least seven (7) calendar days before the public mentioned hearing. above which requires a public hearing Local Planning As required by state law for the LPA Meeting.
+Agency (LPA) (Sec.
 166.041(3)(a), Fla.
 Stat. - See Sec.
 163.3164(40), Fla.
 Stat.)
 Administrative An advertisement shall be published in a Variance newspaper of general circulation in the Village at least ten (10) calendar days after the director's decision.